Stew2791/Stew2791/README.md

 ## Hi there :sunglasses:

-- :blossom: I’m currently learning JavaScript, C#, GitHub, Git and Visual Studio 2022.
+- :cake: I’m currently learning JavaScript, C#, GitHub, Git and Visual Studio 2022.

 I like these emojis, suspect they might come in useful...